 FEE SCHEDULE - The following Standard and After-the-Fact permit application fees are for typical permit applications.
 These fees are subject to change without notice.

-Stand ard Permit After-th ne-Fact Permit Intended Construction or Use Tenant, Subtenant, or Lessee Adjacent Landowner Tenant, Subtenant, or Lessee Adjacent Landowner Shoreline & Water Access Facility \$50 Admin Fee \$200 Admin Fee + \$200 Annual Fee \$100 Admin Fee \$500 Admin Fee + \$200 Annual Fee Erosion Control Structure - Shoreline \$0 \$0 \$100 Admin Fee \$500 Admin Fee Erosion Control Structure - Land \$0 Not Allowed \$100 Admin Fee Not Allowed Dredge, Excavate, and/or Fill \$50 Admin Fee \$250 Minimum Admin Fee \$100 Admin Fee Allowance Determined by Central.
-Permit Fees May Be Substantial Planting, Modification, Cutting or Trimming of Vegetation \$0 \$200 Admin Fee† \$25 Admin Fee Not Allowed Dwellings, Additions, or Other Improvements \$0 Not Allowed \$100 - \$500 Admin Fee Not Allowed Fish Attractors \$0 \$0 \$50 Admin Fee \$100 Admin Fee Improvements Requiring F.E.R.C.
-Approval or Resource Agency Consultation Variable Admin Fee Variable Admin Fee + Variable Annual Fee \$500 + Variable Admin Fee Not Allowed
+Standard Permit After-the-Fact Permit Intended Construction or Use Tenant, Subtenant, or Lessee Adjacent Landowner Tenant, Subtenant, or Lessee Adjacent Landowner Shoreline & Water Access Facility \$50 Admin Fee \$200 Admin Fee + \$200 Annual Fee \$200 Admin Fee \$500 Admin Fee + \$200 Annual Fee Erosion Control Structure - Shoreline \$0 \$0 \$100 Admin Fee \$500 Admin Fee Erosion Control Structure - Land \$0 Not Allowed \$100 Admin Fee Not Allowed Dredge, Excavate, and/or Fill \$50 Admin Fee \$250 Minimum Admin Fee \$100 Admin Fee Allowance Determined by Central.
+Permit Fees May Be Substantial Planting, Modification, Cutting or Trimming of Vegetation \$0 \$200 Admin Fee† \$100 Admin Fee Not Allowed Dwellings, Additions, or Other Improvements \$0 Not Allowed \$100 - \$500 Admin Fee Not Allowed Fish Attractors \$0 \$0 \$50 Admin Fee \$100 Admin Fee After the Fact Project Requiring a Variance Not Applicable Not Applicable \$500 Admin Fee Additional \$500 Admin Fee

+- 1 - 0 Variable dmin Fee Variable Admin Fee + Variable Annual Fee \$500 + Variable Admin Fee Not Allowed --------- ---------------------- -- ---------------------------------- --------------------

-Refer to notes on the following page
+Refer to notes listed below:

-- •A Standard Permit is a permit granted by Central prior to the applicant beginning construction or work. - An After-the-Fact Permit is a permit granted by Central after the applicant has begun construction or work. - These fees represent a range and are typical for the normal range of permit applications normally considered and anticipated by Central. - Permit application fees for atypical situations, such as permits for uses not listed above, permits requiring an unusual level of effort in review, or permits requiring an unusual level of effort due to non-compliance of the applicant, may be set by Central on a case-by-case basis. - Central shall determine which permit application fees are applicable for each permit application.
-More than one permit application fee may apply if application is made for more than one type of construction or use. - Administrative fees are not a deposit, will not be returned once Central's review of a permit application has been initiated, and do not guarantee the authorization of an applied for activity. - † Adjacent Landowner Vegetation Removal Fee may be waived for the removal of noxious, invasive, or non-native species from Central property if the activity provides an environmental or ecological benefit, as determined by Central.
+•A Standard Permit is a permit granted by Central prior to the applicant beginning construction or work.

+• An After-the-Fact Permit is a permit granted by Central after the applicant has begun construction or work.

+• These fees represent a range and are typical for the normal range of permit applications normally considered and anticipated by Central.

+• Permit application fees for atypical situations, such as permits for uses not listed above, permits requiring an unusual level of effort in review, or permits requiring an unusual level of effort due to non-compliance of the applicant, may be set by Central on a case-by-case basis.

+• Central shall determine which permit application fees are applicable for each permit application.
+More than one permit application fee may apply if application is made for more than one type of construction or use.

+• Administrative fees are not a deposit, will not be returned once Central's review of a permit application has been initiated, and do not guarantee the authorization of an applied for activity.

++ Adjacent Landowner Vegetation Removal Fee may be waived for the removal of noxious, invasive, or non-native species from Central property if the activity provides an environmental or ecological benefit, as determined by Central.